DrJohnMelville/Pdf/README.md

 # Who else contributed?
 I made an effort to contain the dependencies as much as I can.
 The goal is to be free, and that means I need to control the number of people who can make an ownership claim to the source code.
-In the end I took 3 dependencies, as discussed below.
+So far, I have taken, 3 dependencies, as discussed below.
 - [Freetype](http://freetype.org/license.html) via [SharpFont](https://github.com/Robmaister/SharpFont) is
 used for font file parsing.
 This is the only native code dependency in the project, and much as I know